cypress-io/cypress-react-unit-test/README.md

 ## Transpilation

 How can we use features that require transpilation?
-By using [@cypress/webpack-preprocessor](https://github.com/cypress-io/cypress-webpack-preprocessor#readme) - see the plugin configuration in [cypress/plugins/index.js](cypress/plugins/index.js)
+By using [@cypress/webpack-preprocessor](https://github.com/cypress-io/cypress-webpack-preprocessor#readme) - see the plugin configuration in [cypress/plugins/index.js](cypress/plugins/index.js).
+Also [Recipes](./docs/recipes.md)

 ## Code coverage